auraphp/Aura.Web_Project/README.md

 This will create the project skeleton and install all of the necessary packages.

-Once you have installed the Aura system, start the built-in PHP server inside the new project web directory:
+Once you have installed the project, start the built-in PHP server inside the new project web directory:

     cd {$PROJECT_PATH}/web
     php -S localhost:8000